-It can be a daunting thought and the hardest part for you will be making the initial contact with the counsellor of your choice.
+It can be a daunting thought, particularly in these troubled times, and the hardest part for you will be making the initial contact with the counsellor of your choice.

 I offer a personal, relaxed trusting therapeutic relationship which will enable you to learn more about yourself and make sense of your difficulties and issues.
 Within my practice I can offer you the correct environment where I can meet your needs with the issues you present with.
 We can review frequently to see how you are progressing and it is important for you to realise that you are in control of these counselling sessions.
 Equally important is to explore your goals and to monitor your progression to make sure you are achieving them.